China to open 1st trial of Canadians held on spy charges

 Sidewalks were roped off with police tape and journalists were kept at a distance as police cars and vans with lights flashing entered the the court complex, located beside the Yalu River that divides China from North Korea.

+Another 10 diplomats from eight countries, including the U.S., the U.K. and Australia, stood on the street opposite the courthouse in a show of support.

+International and bilateral treaties required that China provide Canadian diplomats access to the trial, but the court said Chinese law regarding trials on state security charges overrode such obligations, Nickel said.

-“The official notification received from Chinese authorities indicated that these trials are closed to both the public and the media,” Canada Global Affairs spokesperson Christelle Chartrand said.
+“The official notification received from Chinese authorities indicated that these trials are closed to both the public and the media,” Canada Global Affairs spokesperson Christelle Chartrand said on Thursday.

 Spavor and Kovrig were detained in December 2018, days after Huawei executive Meng Wanzhou was arrested at the request of the U.S. at the airport in Vancouver, British Columbia.
 The U.S. is seeking her extradition to face fraud charges related to her company’s dealings with Iran.